VitalR/chainlink-ai-stablecoin-protocol/docs/bedrock-ai-workflow-guide.md

 # AI Stablecoin Bedrock Workflow

+> 🔗 **TRANSACTION PROOFS:** For concrete on-chain evidence of this workflow in action, see [bedrock-ai-workflow-transaction-proofs.md](./bedrock-ai-workflow-transaction-proofs.md) - featuring live Sepolia transactions demonstrating the complete cycle from diversified deposit (WETH+WBTC+DAI+LINK) through AI analysis to withdrawal.

 ## Overview

 This document describes the complete workflow for using the **BEDROCK AI Engine** - our integrated Amazon Bedrock-powered risk assessment system that provides enterprise-grade AI analysis for real user deposits.